ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/installation.rst.txt

     :alt: Exapack installation progress

-..
-Note:: The installation speed depends a lot on the type of disk in use, I have done various tests, and the installation on
+.. note:: The installation speed depends a lot on the type of disk in use, I have done various tests, and the installation on
           SSD is very fast.
 I do not recommend the use of an external Mechanical Hard Disk connected via USB only for time issues, I noticed that these disks are very slow for this process.
 But if you do not have time problems and you have patience, you can decide to use it.

 ------------------------------------------------------------------------------------------------------------------------